njfix6/hellometer-assessment/README.md

 ## Application Insights

 Shows the slowest wait time and when they occurred.
-Lists the wait times and applies `Alert` and `Warning` tags to the slowest times.
-The user should dig into these times to see why the customer had to wait so long for their order.
+Lists the wait times and applies `Alert` and `Warning` tags to the slowest wait times.
+The user (store owner) should dig into these times to see why the customer had to wait so long for their order.

 ## Other Features

-- Be able to select multiple stores
+- Be able to select multiple stores.
-- See graph of all `Wait times`
+- See the graph of all `Wait times`.
-- See graph of total order time broken down into `Order Time`, `Wait Time`, and `Payment Time`.
+- See the graph of total order time broken down into `Order Time`, `Wait Time`, and `Payment Time`.

 ## Running the Application

 ### Prerequisites

-These are the versions I'm running but would most likely work with other versions as well.
+These are the versions I'm running but would most likely work with other versions.

 ```
 Node.js - 16.16.0